Understanding Post-Training Structural Changes in Large Language Models: Consistent Orthogonal Transformations Across Models of different families and sizes

 The similarity matrices of the left and right singular vectors across different \textsc{base} models do not exhibit strong diagonal dominance, suggesting substantial divergence in their pretrained subspaces (Figure \ref{orth_all_base}).
 Despite this divergence, we observe a subtle and consistent pattern in the orthogonal transformations between the left and right singular vectors.
-This subtle consistency may stem from an accumulation of alignment errors, implying that the orthogonal transformations are systematically misaligned to some extent.
+This subtle consistency likely indicates that coordinated rotation is a fundamental characteristic during model training, and the failure to adapt to the data distribution leads to the introduction of new exploratory patterns on the original basis, which in turn results in this discrepancy.
 We can calibrate $U_\text{post},V_\text{post}$ in Equation \ref{approx_W}:

-The matrices $\Delta Q_1$ and $\Delta Q_2$ represent small-angle rotational components that capture fine-grained deviations superimposed on the coordinated rotation of the left and right singular vectors during training.
-These residual rotations correspond to the orthogonal perturbation term $I_\text{orth}$ in Equation \ref{ot_for_UV}.
+The matrices $\Delta Q_1$ and $\Delta Q_2$ represent small-angle components that capture fine-grained deviations superimposed on the coordinated transformation of the left and right singular vectors during training.
+It is worth noting that $\Delta Q_1$ and $\Delta Q_2$ correspond to the variations' errors, but only one of them is strictly an orthogonal matrix, while the other is merely a projection matrix.
+These residual transformation correspond to the perturbation term $I_\text{orth}$.
 From this perspective, the amount of data used in post-training is substantially smaller than in pre-training.
-As a result, the accumulated perturbations introduced during post-training are also much smaller than the large-scale rotations of the left and right singular vectors induced during pre-training.
-Given that the cumulative deviations introduced by $\Delta Q_1$ and $\Delta Q_2$ remain sufficiently small, the overall orthogonal transformations of the singular space can be well-approximated as coherent rotations.
+As a result, the accumulated perturbations introduced during post-training are also much smaller than the large-scale transformations of the left and right singular vectors induced during pre-training.
+It is reasonable to postulate that the accumulation of such errors precisely constitutes a significant factor in reshaping the semantic bases of \textsc{base} models.
+Given that the cumulative deviations introduced by $\Delta Q_1$ and $\Delta Q_2$ remain sufficiently small, the overall transformations of the singular space can be well-approximated as coherent orthogonal rotations.
 This also supports the validity of the approximation made in Equation \ref{approx_W}.